.

 their work and their worship

-creation within God's creative and redemptive purposes, while
+within God's creative and redemptive purposes, while bringing

 - encourage individuals to apply Christian values